 Type of Shed: Absco Workshop ZA60303WK 5.96mx3mx2.06m Zincalume

 Hi my name is Paul,

-When I first started playing I had bought a three meter by three meter shed and after fitting it with two inch foam from the local foam distributor used it to house my kit and jam with friends, it seemed a relatively affordable way to create an extra room.
-So once again I thought this would be a good way to go, so after a suitable pad had been laid we set up the three by six meter shed and bolted it in place.
-An internal floor was poured to create a seal against the weather to reinforce this; several layers of plastic membrane were placed on the floor to about a quarter ways up the walls.
+When I first started playing I had bought a three-meter by three-meter shed and after fitting it with two-inch foam from the local foam distributor used it to house my kit and jam with friends, it seemed a relatively affordable way to create an extra room.
+So once again I thought this would be a good way to go, so after a suitable pad had been laid we set up the three by six-meter shed and bolted it in place.
+An internal floor was poured to create a seal against the weather to reinforce this; several layers of a plastic membrane were placed on the floor to about a quarter ways up the walls.

-I then created an internal frame with around a hundred l/m of pine, leaving a six inch gap around the walls and a four inch gap to the roof that was filled with 120 Rockwool insulation batts rated at R3.5.
-Around twenty five particle board sheets clad the walls and ceiling all held in place with 20.000 staples and hundreds of screws.
-Every square inch of board was then painted Mat black, the front area around the drum had additional acoustic padding added then curtaining was hung to cover this and helps defuse Hi end sound waves.
-Finally the floor was carpeted, although The Shed is not totally Sound Proof, we have removed around seventy percent of sound entering and a little more of sound leaving.
+I then created an internal frame with around a hundred l/m of pine, leaving a six-inch gap around the walls and a four-inch gap to the roof that was filled with 120 Rockwool insulation batts rated at R3.5.
+Around twenty-five particle board sheets clad the walls and ceiling all held in place with 20.000 staples and hundreds of screws.
+Every square inch of a board was then painted Mat black, the front area around the drum had additional acoustic padding added then curtaining was hung to cover this and helps defuse Hi-end sound waves.
+Finally, the floor was carpeted, although The Shed is not totally Sound Proof, we have removed around seventy percent of sound entering and a little more of sound leaving.

 Something Extra that clanged in the night

 Just as a side note inside the shed or “The Cave” as it’s known, I find recording at its best in the early hours of the morning there’s no interruptions, no low-end car or truck noise to invade the very sensitive studio microphones.